-In this section, it is analysed how the new control strategy described in the previous section affects platform and rotor dynamics, and especially the impact on tower loads and rotational speed.
+In this section, it is analyzed how the new control strategy described in the previous section affects platform and rotor dynamics and, especially, tower loads and rotational speed.

-The simulation tool used is OpenFast v2.4.0 (https://github.com/OpenFAST/openfast) and the FOWT model considered is the IEA 15 MW wind turbine mounted over the UMaine VolturnUS-S semi-submersible floater (Allen et al., 2020).
+The simulation tool used is OpenFAST v3.4.0 (https: //github.com/OpenFAST/openfast (last access: 22 February 2022), and the FOWT model considered is the IEA 15 MW wind turbine mounted over the UMaine VolturnUS-S semisubmersible floater (Allen et al., 2020).
 Initially simple constant wind and monochromatic waves are tested in order to verify the analytical developments of the previous section.
 Then a test case more representative of the industrial design of FOWT is considered by testing a DLC1.2.
-For the latter, simulation consider only 1 seed of 3600 seconds with aligned wind and irregular waves.
-For this time simulation, this is statistically equivalent to 600 seconds and 6 seeds.
+For the latter, the simulation considers only one seed of 3600 s with aligned wind and irregular waves.
+For this time simulation, this is statistically equivalent to 600 s and six seeds.